Ragnarson/ragnarson-blog/source/posts/2016-12-09-database-views-in-rails-with-scenic.html.markdown

 `rake db:migrate`

-The process for creating a view is similar to creating new table..
+The process for creating a view is similar to creating new table.

 ## The model layer